regulusv/elsaticsearch_demo/README.md

 ### Test
 $ python basic_api_tests.py -v

-it will show in terminal:
+It will show in terminal:

-tests done
+"tests done
 ...
 ----------------------------------------------------------------------
 Ran 3 tests in 88.108s

 OK

-Process finished with exit code 0
+Process finished with exit code 0"